percona/pmm-qa/pmm-integration/README.md

 New setup that will create start and integrate PMM2 with selected databases.
 Can be used locally or in CI.

+New Integration setup prerequisite:

+    - Installed ansible, nodejs, and docker.

 Basic how to use integration setup:

     sudo npx ts-node ./integration-setup.ts --selected-flag